okta/okta-auth-js/README.md

 #### `token.getWithoutPrompt(options)`

+> :warning: This method requires access to [third party cookies](#third-party-cookies)

 When you've obtained a sessionToken from the authorization flows, or a session already exists, you can obtain a token or tokens without prompting the user to log in.

-This method requires access to [third party cookies](#third-party-cookies).

 * `options` - See [Authorize options](#authorize-options)